SzBenedek2006/RIG-Linux/README.md

 ## Termux
 The program can be run in termux after installing the dependencies.
-Since the Termux update, you can use  ̇--termux-external` command to put the output files to your internal storage.
+Since the Termux update, you can use  `--termux-external` command to put the output files to your internal storage.